anpicci/top-comb/docs/reinterpretation_tools.md

 - You will be presented with a menu of available actions.
 Select the **`Gridpack`** option to create a gridpack.
 - Next, you will be shown a list of available processes for which gridpacks can be generated.
 This list is taken from the official sample definitions in `topcomb_analyses`.
-- New gridpacks can be added by modifying (not recommended) or setting up a new analysis, following the instructions from `docs/analysis_logistics.md`.
+- New gridpacks can be added by modifying (not recommended) or setting up a new analysis, following the instructions from [Analysis Logistics](docs/analysis_logistics.md) document.

+### Creating NanoGEN events
+Once the gridpack is created, one can use it to generate events that can be further compared to the unfolded data.
+To do so, one can simply run: